-Quien (and its plural form quienes) is used when the antecedent refers to a person and there is also a short distance between the antecedent and relative pronoun (usually a comma or a one or two syllable preposition).
-It's also used after certain prepositions, like para and con.
+Quien (and its plural form quienes) is used when the antecedent refers to a person and is separated from the antecedent (usually by a comma or preposition).
+It's commonly used after prepositions like para and con.

-El que and el cual (and their other forms) are not very common in speech, but are much more so in written Spanish.
-They each have four forms that much with the antecedent in number and gender.
+El que and el cual (and their related forms) are not very common in speech, but are much more so in written Spanish.
+They each have four forms that match the antecedent in number and gender.

-El que and its other forms (la que, los que, las que) must agree in gender and number with the noun they modify.
+El queand its related forms (la que, los que, las que) must agree in gender and number with the nouns they modify.
 El que is generally used when there is more distance between the antecedent and the relative pronoun, such as a comma or a one-word preposition.
 It can be used with the prepositions sin, por, and para instead of just plain que to help avoid confusion with sin que, porque, and para que.

-El cual and its accompanying forms (la cual, los cuales, las cuales) also must match the antecedent they refer to in number and gender.
-They're used when there is the more distance between the antecedent and the relative pronoun, such as when a compound preposition is used.
+El cualand its related forms (la cual, los cuales, las cuales) also must match the antecedent they refer to in number and gender.
+They're used when there is more distance between the antecedent and the relative pronoun, such as when a compound preposition is used.